a-fountain-with-children-playing-in-it

 The challenge: Heat waves in urban areas

-Global warming comes with more frequent and intense heat waves.
-Cities in central Europe need to adapt but many still lack efficient strategies and action plans to protect their citizens from heat.
-The Ready4Heat project aims to support four cities in developing a local heat-health action plan and to implement pilot actions.
+Global warming has made heat waves more frequent and more intense.
+Cities in Central Europe need to adapt, but many still lack effective strategies and action plans to protect people from extreme heat.
+Ready4Heat supported four cities in developing local heat-health action plans and testing practical solutions for heat resilience.

 2